japila-books/apache-spark-internals/docs/scheduler/TaskScheduler.md

 *Default level of parallelism*

-Used when `SparkContext` is requested for the xref:ROOT:SparkContext.adoc#defaultParallelism[default level of parallelism]
+Used when `SparkContext` is requested for the ROOT:SparkContext.md#defaultParallelism[default level of parallelism]

 | executorLost
 a| [[executorLost]]